-- (i) Where Certification is required, employees shall receive additional compensation as contained in Schedule "C" in respect of: - a) B.C.
-Power Engineer's Certificate, 3rd Class - b) B.C.
-Power Engineer's Certificate, 4th Class - c) PIPE Certification Boiler Safety Awareness Course (BSAW) - (ii) Certification on or after July 1st, 1966 shall not be recognized for additional pay unless required by the Board as a condition of employment.
-Any Custodian II who, at the date of signing of this Agreement, is receiving additional pay for certification, shall continue to receive such additional pay, provided he/she remains in the custodial staff, or unless he/she is the successful applicant for a position for which the certification pay is otherwise.
+- (i) Where Certification is required, employees shall receive additional compensation as contained in Schedule "C" in respect of: - (a) B.C.
+Power Engineer's Certificate, 3rd Class - (b) B.C.
+Power Engineer's Certificate, 4th Class - (c) PIPE Certification Boiler Safety Awareness Course (BSAW) - (ii) Certification on or after July 1st, 1966 shall not be recognized for additional pay unless required by the Board as a condition of employment.
+Any Custodian II who, at the date of signing of this Agreement, is receiving additional pay for certification, shall continue to receive such additional pay, provided they remain in the custodial staff, or unless they are the successful applicant for a position for which the certification pay is otherwise.